cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/multi_service.md

 There are some possible reasons:

 - No fallback service is specified, despite having methods with the same name between services you register.
 Please specify a fallback service.
+- You are attempting to register both combine service and other services on the server.
+Combine service can only be registered on a server by itself.
+If you want to register other services as well, you either need to merge those services into the combine service or register each service separately without using combine service.